 You can make a day of it and plan a visit to the playground and Cathedral all at once.
 However, the playground alone would make for its own great outing, too.

-Beauvoir Outdoors is located at 3500 Woodley Road NW.
+The Beauvoir playground is located at 3500 Woodley Road NW.
 As mentioned, it’s open to the public after school, on weekends, and when school or camp is not in session.
 Admission is free.
 For more about the playground, including rules, visit the Beauvoir Outdoors website.